ru-mii/uhara/README.md

 ### [Awaria](https://raw.githubusercontent.com/ru-mii/AutoSplitters/refs/heads/main/AutoSplitters/Games/Awaria/Awaria.asl)

 # Reasoning for versions
-Compatible changes = cannot break and cause compatibility issues to ANY of the existing asl scripts

-This template will apply when current version reaches 3, until then treat them all as beta with new features.
-Let's say the current version is uhara3, updates would work as follows:

-current (3) [edge]
-* incompatible features
-* incompatible code logic changes
-* incompatible bug fixes

-previous (2) [beta]
-* no features
-* no code logic changes
-* incompatible bug fixes

-two before (1) [stable]
-* no features
+- new version can receive changes to previous code
-* no code logic changes
+- current version can receive new features but no code changes to already existing code
-* compatible bug fixes

-Older versions would receive no further updates.
+- older versions probably won't be ever updated anymore